spiral/docs/framework/container.md

 Container will automatically resolse cascade of dependecies and return us valid instance of `UserMailer`.

-> Attention, default spiral container is ment to be fully autowiring (see below) container and all framework code can work without setting up every needed injection, if you really need to use strict wiring - try to replace container by implementing `Spiral\Core\ContainerInterface`.
+> Default spiral container is ment to be fully autowiring (see below) container and all framework code can work without setting up every needed injection, if you really need to use strict wiring - try to replace container by implementing `Spiral\Core\ContainerInterface`.

 ### Method Injections
 Besides using class consturtor to inject dependecies, container allow you to apply same procedute for some specified class method.
 Dependency injection on method pre-implemented for you in spiral `Controller`, `Command` and `Bootloader` classes: